Learn About The Law

 (1) The practitioner must comply with all terms and conditions for continued participation in and successful completion of the program.

-(2) On acceptance into the program, the practitioner must suspend practice until after the later of the following:
+(2) On acceptance into the program, the practitioner must suspend practice if the monitoring organization, evaluator, or treatment provider recommends such a suspension.

 (3) The practitioner is responsible for all costs associated with participation.